 In a recent interview with Blinkist Magazine, the author of Company of One, Paul Jarvis, said- “I live in the middle of nowhere, in the woods, on an island—and love it.
 All I need is a computer and the internet.
 I don’t have to travel much, and I can work when I want, and more importantly, not work when I don’t want to.”

 For the most part, it does sound like a dream.
 And with the world being forced to accept "working from home’"as the new normal, the nomads at BUZZVALVE have little to complain about because we had been embracing this culture well before the outbreak of the COVID-19 pandemic.

 As a boutique outfit, our independent team has been working remotely since 2013.
 What began with appointing remote writers eventually became the norm for the entire team.
 Recognising the value of our combined capabilities while working remotely for many years, we now believe working from home is not only a good substitute for an office but also a well-informed priority.
 Here are a few reasons why we endorse this “new” phenomenon:

 Better opportunities at building non-intrusive relationships

-When a team is working remotely, they have to work on bridging the gaps in communication and building a relationship.
+When a team is working remotely, they have to bridge the gaps in communication and build a relationship.
 There is simply no way around it.
 It can be as simple as taking a moment to ask how everyone is doing.
-Often the duration of such ‘small talk’ is short because there’s work to do and the HR team isn’t just trying to check boxes.
+Often the duration of such "small talk" is short because there’s work to do, and the HR team isn’t just trying to check boxes.

-This is just one of the examples of the way we collaborate. .
+This is just one of the examples of the way we collaborate.
 Swift and thorough communication is the cornerstone of our productivity.
-We send detailed instant messages outlining the tasks of each team member at a certain time period.
+For example, we send detailed instant messages outlining the tasks of each team member at a certain time period.
 This helps everyone to be on the same page despite being in different time zones.